 Ouray Hot Springs

 Ouray Hot Springs, situated in southwestern Colorado, is celebrated for its scenic mountain vistas.
 The Ouray Hot Springs Pool and Fitness Center provides a variety of hot spring pools, including a lap pool, a diving pool, and a kiddie pool, perfect for families.
 This welcoming destination also features a full-service fitness center and poolside dining options.

 For those seeking a more natural hot springs experience, head to the nearby Wiesbaden Hot Springs.
 This charming, rustic hot springs resort offers two mineral pools, along with lodging options and a spa.
 The pools are nestled in a serene setting, enveloped by lush greenery and awe-inspiring mountain views.

 Dunton Hot Springs

 Dunton Hot Springs, nestled in southwestern Colorado, is renowned for its lavish accommodations and secluded hot springs.
-This all-inclusive resort boasts hot springs piped directly into each cabin, allowing guests to indulge in private mineral hot springs at their leisure, making it perfect for those looking for a romantic getaway.
+This all-inclusive resort boasts hot springs piped directly into each cabin, allowing guests to indulge in private mineral hot springs at their leisure, making it perfect for those looking for a romantic getaway and even honeymoons in Colorado.
 For those eager to explore the surrounding mountainous terrain, the resort also provides hiking and horseback riding opportunities.